 Medicare Does Not Cover Prescriptions

 Medicare pays about 80% of your hospital and doctor expenses, but they don't pay for any part of your prescriptions, unless you are hospitalized.
-That's why we have Part D Medicare Plans.
-A Medicare Part D plan is cheap coverage for prescriptions.
+That's where Part D of Medicare comes in.
+A Medicare Part D plan is cheap coverage for your prescriptions.
 It's not required, but it's foolish not to have it.
 Our goal is to help you find the best Medicare Part D plan for you.

 Who Is Eligible?

 You are eligible to enroll in one of the Medicare prescription plans available in your state as soon as you are entitled to Medicare benefits.
 You can get prescription benefits through two types of private plans: a Prescription Drug Plan (PDP) that provides drug coverage only or a Medicare Advantage plan with prescription drug coverage (MA-PD), also known as Medicare Part C. About 66% of all Part D beneficiaries use the PDP-only option.

 The Medicare enrollment period, also known as the Medicare Annual Election Period, starts on 15 October and ends 7 December.
 If you are becoming eligible because you are turning 65, you have an Individual Election Period (IEP) that starts three months before your birth month and ends two months after your birth month, giving you plenty of time to get signed up.
 If you are eligible due to a disability, you have a similar IEP starting on your 24th month of SSI.